DS202-at-ISU/lab-3-lab3team3/README.md

 ### Answer

-Based on the dataset, we found that there are 69 unique Avengers who have died at least once.
+Based on the dataset, I found that there are 69 unique Avengers who have died at least once.
 Therefore, the statement that “69 Avengers had died at least one time after joining the team” is confirmed by our analysis.

 ## Matthew Ritland: